ovh/public-cloud-examples/storage/block-storage-classic-multiattach-ocfs2/README.md

 ⚠️ A Gateway is needed because of the Floating IP used by one of the compute Instance in this example.

+After applying this Terraform example you will have:

+* A private network
+* A gateway
+* Three instances (one in each AZ)
+* A volume classic multiattach attached to the 3 instances
+* A floating IP attached to one of the instances (to be able to SSH into the private network)

 ## Configure the deployment
 ### Configure the Terraform providers